frontenddogma/web-development-glossary/manuscript/a.md

 : A popular online magazine that “explores the design, development, and meaning of web content, with a special focus on web standards and best practices.” 🌍&nbsp;[alistapart.com](https://alistapart.com/)

 Abstraction
-: A way to reduce complexity by hiding it behind simpler implementations, like APIs.
+: A way to reduce complexity and allow efficient design and implementation in complex software systems.
+Abstraction hides the technical complexity of systems behind simpler APIs.&nbsp;[‡](#m-abstraction)

 ACT
 : → Accessibility Conformance Testing